oicr-gsi/dimsum/docs/user_manual/faq.md

   different project that already exists – often true but not always); Requisition 2 – WGTS Assay
 - DNA extraction done: X2BCDNA is the propagated sample
 - X2BCDNA aliquot transferred to library prep team
-- X1TDNA aliquot transferred to library prep team
+- X1TDNA aliquot (extraction from Requisition 1) transferred to library prep team

 Option 1:

-X1TDNA stock and X1TRNA aliquot can be added as a supplemental samples to Req 2.
-This needs to be the case with X1TRNA if the same WTS data previously generated is being used for the newly requested WGTS Assay.
+If the WTS data previously generated from X1TRNA is being used for the newly-requested WGTS assay, X1TRNA should be added as a supplemental sample to Requisition 2.

+This option doesn't work well for X1TDNA since DNA isn't used in the WTS assay and there won't be any metrics for the sample or anything downstream of it.

 Option 2:

-X1TDNA and X1TRNA should have new aliquots propagated into Project B. These should be added as requisitioned samples to Requisition 2.
+If there is no previous data or the previous data will not be used, the samples should have new aliquots propagated into Project B. These should be added as requisitioned samples to Requisition 2.
+This may be done with X1TDNA and/or X1TRNA if appropriate.
+Note that these will be treated as receipt samples, and the extraction step will be marked N/A.

 Using either option, the requisitioned samples in Requisition 2 and everything downstream of them are associated with Project B, so that will be the only project associated with the WGTS case.